 So I think I’ll be six now, forever and ever“

 He journals every study morning.
-Which means he draws a picture of what he did yesterday and dictates to me what his picture is about.
-He usually draws pics of what he wishes he did yesterday, like volcanos exploding and boats rescuing us from tsunamis.
+This means he draws a picture of what he did yesterday and dictates to me what his picture is about.
+He usually draws pics of what he wishes he did yesterday like volcanos exploding and boats rescuing us from tsunamis.

 Today he wrote: “It’s a football game that you guys are going to–Superbowl.
 Who you guys are cheering for is the people who are losing, but they will win in the end.
 Seattle Seahawks will win! ” (And he was prophetic too!)

 The ideas are getting on-page, albeit through me.
 This is a beginner’s approach to story writing.

 He’s got his own Math-U-See book.
 And he’s zooming through it.
 He performs math equations like I rattle off my written opinion.
 Sometimes I’ll lay flashcards on the floor and have him use dried beans, Legos, or manipulatives to answer the questions.